scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 respectively, and are continuously expanded.
 At `www.astrochemistry.org/pahdb/
 <http://www.astrochemistry.org/pahdb/>`_ these libraries can be
 perused and/or downloaded.
-Fig. :ref:`fig:PAHdb` presents a screenshot of the website's landing page.
+Figure :ref:`fig:PAHdb` presents a screenshot of the website's landing page.
 Dowloads are offered formatted as ASCII or XML.
 In addition, several software tools are provided that allow users to interact with a downloaded database XML-file and perform the necessary steps to analyze astronomical data.
-Historically, the astronomical community has embraced the IDL[#]_ programming language.
+Historically, the astronomical community has embraced the IDL\
+[#]_ programming language.
 As such, the software tools have been developed in IDL.
 However, Python is seeing increasingly widespread usage among astronomers, in part due to its non-proprietary nature.
 Python has significantly matured over the last two decades and many astronomical utilities once only available through IDL and/or IRAF have been ported to Python (e.g., PyFITS; `www.astropy.org
 <http://www.astropy.org>`_).
 Notably, many of the astronomical
 utilities offered by the Space Telescope Science Institute, including the Data Analysis Toolbox for use with *JWST*, are being developed in